Hugh Hill (baseball)

-Hugh Ellis Hill (July 21, 1879 – September 6, 1958) was a Major League Baseball outfielder who played for two seasons.
+Hugh Ellis Hill (July 21, 1879 – September 6, 1958) was an American Major League Baseball outfielder who played for two seasons.
 He played for the Cleveland Naps during the 1903 Cleveland Naps season and the St. Louis Cardinals during the 1904 St. Louis Cardinals season.
 Hill spent a few quality seasons with the American Association's Kansas City Blues prior to 1910.
 He is buried at the Spring Hill Cemetery in Charleston, West Virginia.